LVSant/rocket-blog-api/README.md

 #### Set up environment variables
-There are four necessary variables used, and for safety purpouses, their values are only on the server In order to run the project locally, we need to set the values of this variables.
+There are four necessary variables used, and for safety purpouses, their values are only on the server In order to run the project locally, we need to set the values of these variables.

 The variables are:
 - jwtSecret - Contains the secret password used in JsonWebToken